WHO WE ARE

 Contact us

 Hopewell is located on historic orchard land now transitioning into a regenerative native tree farm.
-Instead of pesticide-intensive monoculture, our fields are becoming.
+Instead of pesticide-intensive monocultures, our fields are returning to diverse, productive landscapes — where native trees, fruits, nuts, and tree-based foods grow together in harmony with the land.

 Want to join?